justinlime/RapidUND/README.md

 If you have SELinux installed it may block the und.service file for the daemon.

-If you are importing a current Validator, stop both this node, and your original node, then replace the node_key.json and priv_validator_key.json in $HOME/.und_mainchain/config with your original keys, then start this new node again.
-If both nodes are running at the same time with the same priv_validator_key.json you will be jailed.
+If you are importing a current Validator, stop both this node, and your original node, then replace the `node_key.json` and `priv_validator_key.json` in `$HOME/.und_mainchain/config` with your original keys, then start this new node again.
+If both nodes are running at the same time with the same keys your Validator will be JAILED.

-Script will copy node_key.json and priv_validator_key.json into $HOME/UNDBackup for safekeeping.
+Script will copy `node_key.json` and `priv_validator_key.json` into `$HOME/UNDBackup` for safekeeping.

-Node will likely fail if running a node on the current network.

 ## *DETAILS:*